prathjan/appd_appstack/README.md

     appd_appstack -> <your_repo_appd_appstack.git> -> Execution mode as Agent

-Go to Step 8.
+Go to Step 4.

-7. You will set up the following workspaces in TFCB and link to the VCS repos specified.
+3. You will set up the following workspaces in TFCB and link to the VCS repos specified.
 You will set the execution mode as noted below.
 Also, please use the workspace names provided since there are dependencies defined around it:

     appd_globalvar -> <your_repo_appd_globalvar.git> -> Execution mode as Remote

     appd_appstack -> <your_repo_appd_appstack.git> -> Execution mode as Agent

+Go to Step 4.

-8. You will open the workspace "appd_globalvar" in TFCB  and add the following variables specific to your AppDynamics environment.
+4. You will open the workspace "appd_globalvar" in TFCB  and add the following variables specific to your AppDynamics environment.
 This workspace connects to the AppDynamics Controller specified her and downloads the commmands to instrument the Java applications:

     appname = "Supercar-Trader".
 This is the application name in your AppDynamics Console.